 Notifying Access Seeker has the meaning given to that term in Section 5.4.

-Notional Contracted Tonnage or NCT means, in respect of a Financial Year the Aggregate Annual Contract Tonnage.
+Notional Contracted Tonnage or NCT means, in respect of a Financial Year:

+the Aggregate Annual Contract Tonnage; plus

+Annual Contract Tonnage which an Access Holder had been entitled to have Handled in that Financial Year under an Access Agreement or Existing User Agreement but which it is no longer entitled to have Handled as a result of an Early Termination (Terminated Agreement) , but only until one or more of the following events occur:

+the Terminating Date; or

+the date that the Terminated Agreement would have expired (had the Early Termination not occurred); or

+the date that the tonnage under the Terminated Agreement is replaced with tonnage under a new Access Agreement which tonnage, because of Terminal Capacity, could not have been granted unless the Terminated Agreement had been terminated.

-Operation & Maintenance Charge means the component of Access Charges under which DBCT Management recovers the Terminal Operating Costs from Access Holders and is calculated in accordance with Section 11.9.
+Operation & Maintenance Charge means the component of Access Charges under which DBCT Management recovers the Terminal Operating Costs from Access Holders and is calculated in accordance with Section 11.10.